capbash/capbash/README.md

 capbash deploy 127.0.0.1
 ```

-# Adding Submodules #
+# Adding Bits (aka subtrees) #

 Install scripts are written in bash, and can be added to your project.
-First you will want to list our available submodules.
+First you will want to list our available bits.

 ```bash
 capbash ls